NewcastleRSE/Standard-Project/README.md

 ### Prerequisites

 Any tools or versions of languages needed to run code.
-For example specific Python or Node versions.
+For example, specific Python or Node versions.
 Minimum hardware requirements also go here.

 ### Installation

-How to build or install the applcation.
+How to build or install the application.

 ### Running Locally